 Our aim is to ensure that everyone is able to experience an enjoyable and enriching student experience.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at University of Chester!
+Some of these might help you to study for a Master at University of Chester!